GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 A pure-term plan from a 2017 entrant.
 From the Sun Nepal Life product page:

-The "renewable" structure is the key selling point — at the end of one term you can renew without medical re-underwriting up to the maximum maturity age.
+The "renewable" structure is the headline feature.
+At the end of one term you can renew without medical re-underwriting, up to the maximum maturity age.

 Nepal Life — iEnsure Jeevan Beema Yojana

-The most-marketed "term" plan among Nepali insurers, but structurally an ROP product, not pure term.
+The most-marketed "term" plan among Nepali insurers, and structurally an ROP product, not pure term.
 From the Nepal Life iEnsure page:

-The label says "term."
-The structure is ROP.
-Expect premiums materially higher than a pure-term comparable.
+Label says "term," structure is ROP.
+Expect premiums noticeably higher than a pure-term comparable.

 SuryaJyoti — Sahi Plan

 The most aggressively marketed "term" plan from the post-merger SuryaJyoti Life.
-Per the Beemapost coverage (the only public article with explicit numbers):
+Per the Beemapost coverage, the only public article carrying explicit numbers:

-That published example is the most useful pricing data point in the Nepali market — Rs 40,000/year for Rs 25 lakh cover is 1.6% of sum assured per year.
-Compare that to the Indian pure-term benchmark of 0.10–0.12% (HDFC Life ₹10,000 for ₹1 crore).
-The 10–15× gap is partly market structure and partly the ROP load.
+That published example is the most useful pricing data point in the Nepali market: Rs 40,000/year for Rs 25 lakh cover works out to 1.6% of sum assured per year.
+Set that against the Indian pure-term benchmark of 0.10–0.12% (HDFC Life ₹10,000 for ₹1 crore).
+The 10–15× gap is part market structure, part ROP load.

 MetLife Nepal — Double Protection Plus

 A larger sum-assured option.
-From the MetLife Nepal product page:
+Pulled from the MetLife Nepal product page:

-Useful when you need very high sum-assured (above the Rs 1 crore that LIC Amulya Jeevan tops out at) and the income/asset profile to justify it.
-Premium per unit cover is not the cheapest — but the high cap is structurally rare in Nepal.
+Useful where you need very high sum-assured (above the Rs 1 crore that LIC Amulya Jeevan tops out at) and an income/asset profile that justifies it.
+Premium per unit of cover isn't the cheapest, but the high cap is structurally rare in Nepal.

 National Life — Saral Amrit (single-premium term)